adrach/starter-postgres-express-react/README.md

 ## API Endpoints (/api/*)

 ### `POST /api/posts`: Create a New Post
-This endpoint creates a new record.
+This endpoint creates a new Post with current user as author.
 An example of the payload (input data) is provided below:
 ```
 body: {
-    author : String,    /* required */
     content: Text,      /* required */
     title  : String     /* required */
 }